Slow Light Frequency Reference Cavities -- Proof of Concept for Reducing the Frequency Sensitivity Due to Length Fluctuations: Introduction

 Present day leading stabilities are achieved by utilizing long cavities ($\sim50\;\mathrm{cm}$), with a fractional stability of $8 \times 10^{-17}$~\cite{haefner2015}, or cryogenically cooling single-crystal silicon cavities, with a fractional stability of $4 \times 10^{-17}$~\cite{matei2017}.
 Such designs have been shown to operate at the frequency stability limit imposed by the thermo-mechanical noise in the mirror coatings~\cite{matei2017,numata2004}.
 In addition to utilizing long cavities~\cite{haefner2015,jiang2011}, or operating single-crystal cavities at cryogenic temperatures~\cite{seel1997,matei2017,kessler2012}, investigations to reduce the thermo-mechanical noise originating from the mirror coatings has focused on increasing the size of the optical mode~\cite{amairi2013}, as well as utilizing single-crystal mirrors with low dielectric losses~\cite{cole2013,brueckner2010}.

 While the fractional stability has been considerably improved over the last decade by refining cavity designs, the thermo-mechanical noise limit of FP cavities has prompted investigations into alternative stabilization techniques including cavity quantum-electrodynamic systems~\cite{bishof2013,christensen2015,norcia2016} and locking to spectral holes in rare-earth ion doped crystals~\cite{sellin1999,julsgaard2007,thorpe2011,chen2011,leibrandt2013,cook2015,gobron2017,galland2020}.

-In this work we demonstrate a new locking technique that utilizes the slow-light effect to reduce the sensitivity to frequency changes originating from thermo-mechanical noise.
+The slow-light effect consists of a reduction of the group velocity of light in a medium due to a sharp gradient in the dispersion.
+This effect has been successfully utilized in conjunction with optical cavities to demonstrate a reduced sensitivity of the cavity resonance to length changes as well as a narrowing of the cavity linewidth \cite{pati2008,yablon2017,sabooni2013}.
+In this work we demonstrate the locking of a laser to a slow-light cavity, harnessing both the reduced sensitivity to length changes as well as the cavity linewidth narrowing.

-The cavity is constructed by using a rare-earth ion doped crystal with mirror coatings directly deposited on the crystal surfaces.
+The cavity is constructed using a rare-earth ion doped crystal with mirror coatings directly deposited on the crystal surfaces.
 By spectral tailoring, a narrow semi-permanent frequency transmission window is burned into the inhomogeneously broadened rare-earth ion ensemble.
-The narrow transmission window leads to a gradient of the index of refraction across the spectral window, which reduces the speed of light in the cavity by up to four orders of magnitude (see Fig.~\ref{fig:exp}(a)).
+The narrow transmission window leads to a gradient of the index of refraction across the spectral window, which reduces the speed of light in the cavity by up to four orders of magnitude (see figure~\ref{fig:exp}(a)).
 Such an effect has been previously demonstrated to lead to a narrowing of the cavity-linewidth by a factor comparable to the reduction of the speed of light~\cite{sabooni2013}.